Thursday May 10th to Sunday May 13th – 2018

 “A four-day celebration of the best of New Orleans, Swing, Hot Club, Classic, Traditional, Mainstream Jazz and Blues in Keswick”

 ….and 2017 was awesome!
 Roll on 2018!

-The four-day stroller ticket prices for the next Keswick Jazz and Blues Festival in May 2018 are available right now for the same price as last year – just £120 – but only if you buy before the 15th of September.
+The three and four-day stroller tickets for the next Keswick Jazz and Blues Festival in May 2018 are available right now at £110 and £140 respectively.

 Buy your tickets securely on-line now by clicking the button above and completing the simple steps that follow.
 We certainly appreciate your custom and your support.

 If you would prefer to buy over the phone then call the box office on